-In fact, when fitted with an available Z51 Performance Package, which adds a host of upgrades, Chevy boasts its latest 'Vette will accelerate from 0-60 in less than four seconds and achieve more than 1 g in cornering grip.
+In fact, when fitted with an available Z51 Performance Package, which adds a host of upgrades, Chevy boasts its latest 'Vette can accelerate from 0-60 in just 3.8 seconds and achieve more than 1 g in cornering grip.
 For comparison, that’s almost quick as the previous C6’s Z06 trim.

 The interior of the 2014 Corvette Stingray has also been substantially upgraded from the C6.
 Improved materials, more modern design, and significant upgrades to technology such as the Drive Mode Selector and latest-generation Chevy MyLink infotainment help bring the Corvette on par with European and Japanese offerings in the highly competitive, but relatively low-volume super sports car segment.